-(WBBM NEWSRADIO) -- A hotel in the northwest suburbs of Chicago has caught the attention of Cook County Public Health officials after it was reported there were nearly 300 people at a wedding party there.
+(WBBM NEWSRADIO) -- A hotel in the northwest suburbs has caught the attention of Cook County Public Health officials after it was reported there were hundreds of people at a wedding party there.

 The potential “super spreader” event reportedly occurred Wednesday evening at the Hilton Chicago/Northbrook.